Otto Geyer: Life and work

-After 1891, he taught ornamental and figure modelling at the Technischen Hochschule Charlottenburg (now the Technical University of Berlin), succeeding Bernhard Roemer (1852-1891), who had died suddenly.
+After 1891, he taught ornamental and figure modelling at the Technischen Hochschule Charlottenburg (now Technische Universität Berlin), succeeding Bernhard Roemer (1852-1891), who had died suddenly.
 The following year, he also began teaching at the Arts and Crafts School, where he served as Director from 1904 to 1913.
 He was named a Professor in 1893.
 His students included the sculptor, Lilli Wislicenus, and the porcelain artist, Hugo Meisel (1887–1966).

 He died shortly after retiring, at the age of seventy-one, and was interred at the Friedhof Wilmersdorf.
 The grave has not been preserved.
 A memorial tablet and statue, donated by his daughters, was later placed in the Waldfriedhof Zehlendorf.

 Some of his works may be seen outside Germany, at the Gare de Strasbourg, in the main hall.
 They include two large statues of female allegorical figures, representing Industry and Agriculture, and reliefs on the original façade.